Here is a list of three Polish men that you should know: a freedom fighter, an opportunist lifesaver, and chronicler of the Polish soul.

 The National Museum in Krakow had an interesting exhibition about lifetime achievement Academy Award winner named Andrzej Wajda.

 His father was in the Polish Army.
-Wajda never saw him without wearing his uniform.
-He left for war in 1939 and never saw him again.
-(He was murdered at Katyn.
+Wajda never saw his father not wearing his uniform.
+He left for war in 1939, and Wadja never saw him again.
+(His father was murdered at Katyn.
 Only Wajda could tell that story in film and the timing was right as the facts were still being uncovered.)

 Wajda started out as a painter and was affected and moved by those images that he saw on canvas and would incorporate them into his films.